Do Humans Trust Advice More if it Comes from AI? An Analysis of Human-AI Interactions: Results

-Using this model, we can understand the difference between AI and human advice as a difference in the first stage but not in the second stage.
+Using this model, we can understand that receiving AI versus human advice affects the activation stage, but not the integration stage.
 In particular, the rate at which people utilize advice is modulated by the advice source, but the extent to which people utilize advice is not significantly different if they decide to use the advice.